GreptimeTeam/docs/docs/v0.7/en/user-guide/clients/overview.md

 - [OpenTelemetry Protocol(OTLP)](./otlp.md)
 - [HTTP API](./http-api.md)

-## Client SDK Libraries
+## Client SDK libraries

 Client libraries provide a convenient way to connect to GreptimeDB and interact with data.
 They offer functionality for writing and querying data, making it easier to integrate GreptimeDB into your applications.
-For more information, please refer to the [Client Libraries](/user-guide/client-libraries/overview.md) documentation.
+For more information, please refer to the [Client Libraries](/user-guide/client-libraries/overview.md) document.

+## Timezone settings

+You can specify the time zone for current SQL client session, which will override the database's system time zone during SQL insertions or queries.
+GreptimeDB converts timestamp values from the current time zone to UTC for storage, and back from UTC to the current time zone for retrieval.

+- To learn how to set the time zone, please refer to the documents for [MySQL](mysql.md#time-zone) and [PostgreSQL](postgresql.md#time-zone).
+- For information on how the time zone affects queries and inserts, please refer to the SQL documents in the [Write Data](../write-data/sql.md#time-zone) and [Query Data](../query-data/sql.md#time-zone) chapters.